Forensic science is a competitive area to get into so make sure you have some lab experience and a related scientific degree

 - Scottish Police Authority

-Opportunities can often be found by exploring the strong links between academic departments and employers, so if you are currently studying check with your university for potential contacts.
+Strong links exist between some university departments and employers, so check with your university for potential contacts.

-You may choose to study for a Masters or PhD in forensic science or in a forensic specialty such as archaeology or anthropology, which may be helpful if you want to take your career in a certain direction.
+It's also possible to study for a Masters or PhD in forensic science or in a forensic specialty such as archaeology or anthropology, which may be helpful if you want to take your career in a certain direction.